Instructors for the 2018 Heartwood Gathering

 Marianne is a Registered Professional Herbalist, Advanced Bowen Therapist, Reiki Master and teacher.
 She has been training in the healing arts since 1994 and has a Diploma in Clinical Herbal Medicine, as well as over 2000 apprenticeship hours alongside traditional and professional herbalists and midwives.
 Her focus is a Western Herbalist approach using whole plant medicine and flower essences.
 Marianne runs a multi-disciplinary clinic and apothecary in Peterborough, Ontario.
+She is currently the President of the Ontario Herbalist’s Association.
 Marianne brings a heart-centered approach to her work and teaching and has many years of wild-crafting, production and clinical experience from which to draw.
-With multiple modalities available to her, Marianne offers the breadth and depth of her experience and knowledge to her clients and students in a co-creative and caring atmosphere.
-Visit her website at www.elderberryclinic.ca
+With multiple modalities available to her, Marianne offers the breadth and depth of her experience and knowledge to her clients and students in a co-creative and caring atmosphere. www.elderberryclinic.ca

 Alexis is a Naturalist, Tracker, Herbalist, Wilderness Skills Practitioner and Canoe Guide from Orangeville, Ontario.
 He currently resides in the Owen Sound area, spending his days tracking, wild-crafting and running his Outdoor School and Wilderness Canoe Tripping company, Earth Tracks.
 Alexis is lead guide for the wilderness canoe trips and head instructor for all the programs and classes.
 Along with his wife Bobbi and two children, they also run a small scale herb farm (Rebel Roots Herb Farm) which specializes in organically grown and ethically wild-crafted herbs.
 Alexis is committed to mentoring and teaching others the skills that help us to re-connect with the natural world in an ancient and powerful way.
 By learning from nature through immersion and direct experience we begin to see and more importantly ‘feel’ the inter-relation of all things in the natural world.
 And from here we can begin to understand the important role that we all can play in protecting and preserving the Earth for future generations. www.earthtracks.ca